LaunchCodeEducation/skills-back-end-java/java4python/data-types/README.md

 We won't explore every new aspect of this example, but rather will focus on the two methods.

-The `main` method in the `HelloMethods` class is the same in structure as that of our previous example.
+The `main` method in the `HelloMethods` class is the same in structure as that of our previous examples.
 Take a look at the `Message` class.
 Note that it *does not* have a `main` method, so it can't be run on it's own.
 Code within the `Message` class must be called elsewhere in order to execute.

-The `Message` class has a method of its own: `GetMessage`.
+The `Message` class has a method of its own: `getMessage`.
 Like `main`, it has the `static` keyword.
-Unlike `main`, `getMessage` has a return type of `String` and a single parameter, `String lang`.
+Unlike `main`, `getMessage` has a return type of `String`.
+It also has a single parameter, `String lang`.

 Since Java is statically typed, each method must declare its return type -- that is, the data type of what it will return -- along with the type of each parameter.
-One consequence of this that may not be immediately obvious is that methods in Java may not return different types of data.
+One consequence of this that may not be immediately obvious is that a method in Java may not have return statements that return different types of data.
 For example, we would not be able to replace the last `return` statement of `getMessage` with something like `return 42;`.
 This would be flagged as a compiler error.

 Finally, let's note how a static method is called.
 The first line of `main` in the `HelloMethods` class is:
 ```java